Tianlai experiment: History

 The "Key Technologies of Radio Detection of Dark Energy" research is funded in 2012.
 The NAOC team decided to choose this site in 2014, after surveying many sites in China.
 The first full observation took place in 2016.
-Between 2020 and 2022, new digital backends are installed on both the dish array and cylinder array, enable them to search for fast radio burst.
+Between 2020 and 2022, new digital backends were installed on both the dish array and cylinder array, enable them to search for fast radio burst.

 Location

-The Tianlai arrays are located at (91°48′ E, 44°09′ N), the signal collected by these arrays are transmitted via optical fiber to the station house, which is about 6 km away in the Hongliuxia village of the Balikun County, Xinjiang, China.
+The Tianlai arrays are located at (91°48′ E, 44°09′ N).
+The signal collected by these arrays are transmitted via optical fiber to the station house, which is about 6 km away in the Hongliuxia village of the Balikun County, Xinjiang, China.